Cynllunio a Datblygu Trefol (BSc)

 This is a four-year full-time degree.
 Year three is spent working in professional practice.
 Year one modules are compulsory.
 Years two and four contain compulsory and optional modules.
 You will need to earn 120 credits a year.
 Modules are usually worth 20 credits.

-Year one places an emphasis on practical and applied projects while introducing the key building blocks of a planning and development degree.
+Year one combines knowledge of subjects planners need to know about with an emphasis on practical and applied projects.
+It introduces the key building blocks of a planning and development degree.

-You will benefit from fieldwork and site-based projects to work on ‘live’ planning issues.
+Fieldwork and site-based projects are an integral part of the course, providing you with an opportunity to work on ‘live’ planning issues.
 Experts from professional practice are also engaged in the delivery of many modules.

 Although you need to earn 120 credits, year one is an introductory year and the modules do not count towards the grade of your final degree.

 Year two builds on the core knowledge acquired in the first year and encourages you to apply your skills to a series of practical planning and development issues.
-There is a continuing emphasis on a mix of assessment types, including project work and assignments that require you to produce professional solutions and outputs.
+There is a continuing emphasis on a mix of types of assessment, including project work and assignments that require you to produce professional solutions and outputs.

 You are introduced to plans, policies and development management, environmental planning, planning and its operation in market contexts, the operation of local government, spatial analysis, research skills and the essential components of planning law.